seancdavis/sapwood-classic/docs/06-writing_code/02-directory_structure.md

 When hooked into rails, these files will go to `app/assets/images/viewer/[site_slug]`.

-Images are best accessed via sapwood's [view helpers](/docs/api_reference/view_helpers).
+Images are best accessed via Sapwood's [view helpers](/docs/api_reference/view_helpers).

 Javascripts
 ----------------

-This is where all your javascript files go, including any vendor files not otherwise available in sapwood.
-[Learn more about javascripts in sapwood](/docs/writing_code/javascripts).
+This is where all your JavaScript files go, including any vendor files not otherwise available in Sapwood.
+[Learn more about JavaScript within sapwood](/docs/writing_code/javascripts).

-Since this is rails, your javascript manifest file is called from your layout, which you can read about in the [templates](#templates) section.
+Since this is rails, your JavaScript manifest file is called from your layout, which you can read about in the [templates](#templates) section.

 When hooked into rails, these files will go to `app/assets/javascripts/viewer/[site_slug]`.

 Stylesheets
 ----------------

 This is where all your CSS files go, including any vendor files not otherwise available in sapwood.
-[Learn more about stylesheets in sapwood](/docs/writing_code/stylesheets).
+[Learn more about stylesheets in Sapwood](/docs/writing_code/stylesheets).

 Since this is rails, your CSS manifest file is called from your layout, which you can read about in the [templates](#templates) section.